 - The Howie Glatter Laser Collimator uses a solid-state 5 milliwatt Class IIIa laser diode that will last trouble-free for many years

-- Red laser operates at 650nm for night use
+- Red laser operates at 635nm; suitable for Barlowed or holographic collimation in higher levels of ambient light or night use

 - Aligned to within 15 arc-seconds - providing 0.1” accuracy at a distance of 20 feet